 But if you have been informed that you are scheduled for a panel interview, here are a few tricks to ease the process –

-You’re just inches away from the finishing line – Keep this front of mind when you hear panel interview because it most probably means you are one of the top candidates on the shortlist as many companies will not waste time to arrange having more than one person available to participate in a panel interview.
+You’re just inches away from the finishing line – Keep this front of mind when you hear panel interview because it most probably means you are one of the top candidates on the shortlist as many companies will not waste time arranging to have more than one person available to participate in a panel interview.

 If possible, find out who will be on the panel – Visit the company’s website and see if any of them are listed on a “Meet the Team” type page or check their LinkedIn profile.
 Familiarise yourself with their names and titles and read up their bios.
 You may share some commonality like a field of study or work experience, even a hobby.

 Scrutinise the job requirements & duties – Ensure you fully understand the technical knowledge required for the job.
-In all probability, they will ask you a technical question in order to assess your suitability to the role.
+In all probability, they will ask you a technical question in order to assess your suitability for the role.
 “If you do not understand the question, or what they are trying to ask you, speak out.
-Rather double check so that you understand what they are asking of you, than to give them the wrong answer, because you did not understand what was being asked of you,” advises infomine.com
+Rather double-check so that you understand what they are asking of you than to give them the wrong answer because you did not understand what was being asked of you,” advises infomine.com

 Conclude by addressing each panel member individually – If you can, at the end of the interview, shake hands and thank each interviewee personally for their time.
 This sneaks in a final and often memorable impression and may even seal the deal and see you landing the job.